 This flexibility is crucial.
 Escape rooms demand sustained focus from all participants—if someone checks out mentally, the whole team's progress stalls.
 Murder mysteries let people participate at their own intensity level without dragging down the group experience.

-These moments happen because murder mysteries are inherently social performances, not just intellectual challenges.
-The drama, humor, and surprising twists create emotional anchors that stick in people's memories far longer than solving a puzzle does.
+Murder mystery parties are inherently social performances, not just intellectual challenges.
+The drama, humor, and surprising twists create emotional anchors that tend to stick in people's memories.
+The combination of character roleplay, unexpected accusations, and dramatic reveals often generates the kind of shared stories that guests enjoy recounting afterward.

-Here's something counterintuitive: murder mysteries get better with more people.
-A 12-person game generates more accusations, theories, conflicting testimonies, and dramatic reveals than a 6-person game.
+Murder mysteries tend to improve with more people.
+A larger game generates more accusations, theories, conflicting testimonies, and dramatic reveals than a smaller one.
 The larger group creates more social friction, more opportunities for characters to clash, and more debate about who's guilty.

 Escape rooms, conversely, often feel cramped with more than 4-5 people.

-Key Takeaway: Larger groups amplify social engagement rather than dilute it—making murder mysteries ideal for bigger parties.
+Key Takeaway: Larger groups amplify social engagement rather than dilute it—making murder mysteries well-suited for bigger parties.

 If you're planning entertainment for a group that prioritizes brain-bending logic over narrative, escape rooms deliver something murder mysteries simply cannot: genuinely difficult intellectual challenges with measurable outcomes.